confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-microservices/README.md

 ## **Key Concepts**

-### CQRS vs Event Sourcing
+### CQRS and Event Sourcing

-CQRS (Command Query Responsibility Segregation) and Event Sourcing are powerful architectural patterns that work brilliantly together.
+**CQRS** (Command Query Responsibility Segregation) and Event Sourcing are powerful architectural patterns that work brilliantly together.
 Here's why they matter for modern applications:

 - **CQRS:** Divides your application into command (write) and query (read) sides
 - **Event Sourcing:** Records all changes to application state as a sequence of events

-This pizza application demonstrates CQRS by separating the ordering system (command) from the status tracking system (query), using Kafka as the communication layer.
+This pizza application demonstrates CQRS by separating the ordering system (command) from the status tracking system (query), using Kafka as the communication layer that facilitates event sourcing.

 ## **Architecture Overview**